 Our accounts receivable are subject, in the normal course of business, to collection risks.
 We regularly assess these risks and have established policies and business practices to protect against the adverse effects of collection risks.
-During the three months ended March 31, 2011, we increased our allowance for doubtful accounts by \$60,000 to \$621,000, principally due to an increase in accounts receivable as a result of increased sales and, to a lesser extent, to an increase in the proportion of our receivables due from customers with greater credit risk.
+During the six months ended June 30, 2011, we increased our allowance for doubtful accounts \$120,000 to \$681,000, principally due to an increase in accounts receivable as a result of increased sales and, to a lesser extent to an increase in the proportion of our receivables due from customers with greater credit risk.
 A larger proportion of receivables are due from larger corporate clients that typically have longer payment cycles.
-We did not increase our allowance for doubtful accounts in the three months ended March 31, 2010.
+During the six months ended June 30, 2010, we increased our allowance for doubtful accounts \$15,000 to \$410,000, principally due to an increase in accounts receivable as a result of increased sales and, to a lesser extent to an increase in the proportion of our receivables due from customers with greater credit risk.
+A larger proportion of receivables are due from larger corporate clients that typically have longer payment cycles.